favorinfo/md2ppt/README.rst

 Ashy
 ====

-Ashy is a simple and nice them for `landslide`_ presentations framework.
+Ashy is a simple and nice theme for `landslide`_ presentations framework.

 .. _landslide: https://github.com/adamzap/landslide